- Cancer Information

-For particular cancers, you may be referred to a nuclear medicine specialist for other types of internal radiation therapy.
+For some cancers, you may be referred to a nuclear medicine specialist to have another type of internal radiation therapy.

 Learn more about:

-Also known as radioisotope therapy, this therapy involves radioactive material being taken by mouth as a capsule or liquid or given by injection.
-The material spreads through the body, but particularly targets cancer cells.
+Also known as radioisotope therapy, this involves radioactive material being taken by mouth as a capsule or liquid or given by injection.
+The material spreads throughout the body, but particularly targets cancer cells.
 It delivers high doses of radiation to kill cancer cells with minimal damage to normal tissues.

-Radiation from the microspheres damages the blood supply of the cancers.
+Radiation from the microspheres damages the cancer cells and their blood supply.
 This means the cancers can’t get the nutrients they need and they shrink.

 Dr Madhavi Chilkuri, Radiation Oncologist, Townsville Cancer Centre, The Townsville Hospital, and Dean, RANZCR Faculty of Radiation Oncology, QLD; Polly Baldwin, 13 11 20 Consultant, Cancer Council SA; Patricia Hanley, Consumer; Prof Michael Hofman, Nuclear Medicine and Molecular Imaging Physician, Peter MacCallum Cancer Centre, VIC; Leanne Hoy, Cancer Nurse Consultant, GenesisCare, VIC; Sharon King, Accredited Practising Dietitian, TAS; Dr Yoo Young (Dominique) Lee, Radiation Oncology Consultant, Princess Alexandra Hospital, QLD; Dr Wendy Phillips, Senior Medical Physicist, Department of Radiation Oncology, Royal Adelaide Hospital, SA; Katrina Rech, Radiation Therapist and Quality Systems Manager, GenesisCare, SA.
 We also thank the health professionals, consumers and editorial teams who have worked on previous editions of this title.